Lightprotocol/light-protocol/examples/token-escrow/README.md

 # Token Escrow program example

-An example program escrowing compressed tokens into (1) a regular solana program account, (2) into a compressed-pda account.
+This example program escrows compressed tokens into (1) a regular Solana program account and (2) a compressed-pda account.

+**Note:** Breaking changes to interfaces can occur.
+To ensure compatibility with the latest release, please check out the [latest release branch](https://github.com/Lightprotocol/light-protocol/tree/light-v0.3.0/examples/token-escrow).

 ### Run the tests